cs573-21s/04-multiple-views/README.md

 Assignment 4 - Visualizations and Multiple Views
 ===
 Two types of visualizations that I wanted to try were a map and a parallel coordinates chart.
 I found an interesting interactive visualization on the USDA's website ([SNAP Policy Database: Interactive Tool](https://www.ers.usda.gov/data-products/snap-policy-data-sets/snap-policy-index-interactive-tool/)).
 I used the same data set to create something similar but with a parallel coordinates chart instead of small multiples (and with d3 instead of Tableau :-).
+There is a slider that changes the charts for the data for the year.
+And when you click on a state the state and it's corresponding line in the parallel coordinates chart are highlighted.

 References
 ---